Faerbit/PyCampus/README.md

 This scripts depends on **Python 3**, the **requests** and the **Flask** package from python.

-##Configuration
-Copy the example.ini to default.ini and fill in the necessary details.

 ##Usage
 The script provides a WSGI interface called 'app'.
 For deploying such a interface please see other ressources.
+Your credentials are supplied via basic HTTP auth.

 ##License
 This code is licensed under the MIT License.
 See LICENSE.md for more details.